alexamog/alexamog/README.md

 * 🌍  I'm based in Vancouver
 * ✉️  You can contact me at [aamog@my.bcit.ca](mailto:aamog@my.bcit.ca)
-* 🧠  I'm currently learning Java and React
+* 🧠  I'm currently learning Java and Typescript

 ### Skills